anilbolke/ElectionExpenseManagement_2.0/SMS_INTEGRATION_README.md

 ### Test Referral Mapping SMS
 1. Login as user
-2. Go to "Map Referral Code"
+2. Go to "Map Referral Code"remove this
 3. Enter valid broker referral code
 4. SMS should be sent to broker